Framing Routine (FI)

 Continuum of Skills The phases of development of skills needed for reading Early Skills Rhyming Alliteration Basic Skills Advanced Skills Phoneme Segmentation -breaking individual sounds apart Phoneme Isolation -isolating individual sounds Phoneme Deletion -deleting individual sounds Phoneme Subs...

-laurens About 5 years ago
+laurens Over 5 years ago

 Updated Production of Sounds FRAME